-20 apartments for rent in Over The Rhine, Cincinnati, OH
+20 apartments for rent near Over The Rhine, Cincinnati, OH

 Over-the-Rhine is a neighborhood in Cincinnati, Ohio.
 Believed to be the largest, most intact urban historic district in the US, this area was at one time a troubled neighborhood struggling to emerge from decades of decay; today, it’s a turnaround success.
 In 2011, Over-the-Rhine was voted “Best Cincinnati Neighborhood” in CityBeat’s Best of Cincinnati.